Azos-Seguros/azos-actions-version-file/README.md

 # azos-actions-version-file

-Github action to add a simple "version" file following the "version:hash" format.
+Github action to add a simple "version" file with "version:hash" string.

 The version number cames from release tags and the hash is a short hash from the last commit.